Richardinho/react-hero-app-with-routing/README.md

 Parameters are how data is passed in the URL to activated components.

 Angular has several kinds of parameter:
-* route parameters - these are part of the path. e.g. '/foo/:id'
+* route parameters - these are part of the path. e.g. `/foo/:id`
 * optional route parameters - these use matrix notation and allow optional, complex, or multi-variant values.
 * query parameters - key value pairs appearing after the `?` symbol.
 * fragment - arbitrary string after the `#` symbol.

 React supports all of these apart from optional route parameters, which are a bit of an Angular specific thing.
 Angular provides parameters to components, through the ActivatedRoute class, as a stream.
-You can see how I have implemented this in the section above on Observables.
+You can see how I have implemented this in the section below on [ Observables ](#observables).

 #### Guards
 The purpose of a guard is to govern access to a route.
 Angular provides all sorts of guards.
 The simplest is the `CanActivate` guard, which simply determines whether a route should be activated when its path matches the current location.
-There is a `CanDeactivate` guard, which determines deactivation of a route.
+There is also a `CanDeactivate` guard, which determines deactivation of a route.
 Angular guards can also be used for preloading data and determining whether modules can be lazily loaded.

 React router does not provide guards so you have to implement them yourself.